What are Wi-Fi broadband deals?

 Plusnet Hub One

-The Plusnet Hub One is a signficant upgrade over the Hub Zero, with fast 802.11ac Wi-Fi and integrated fibre optic modem.
+The Plusnet Hub One is a significant upgrade over the Hub Zero, with fast 802.11ac Wi-Fi and integrated fibre optic modem.

 Sky Q Hub